 Do I need a representative?

-If you are a party to a BON matter, you may request that a negotiation meeting be delayed.
-This request should be made in writing.
-You should:
+If you are a party to a BON matter, you may request that the mediation be delayed.
+This request should be made at least 10 days before the mediation.

 - Contact the other party and ask for their consent.

-- Ask the other party for a new meeting date.
+- Ask the other party for a new mediation date.

-If you come to the Board to negotiate a settlement, you will not receive an order or decision.
-In some cases, the Board Members may give you a recommendation on how much your claim is worth, but this is not binding on either party.
-Board recommendations are usually given orally at the end of the meeting.
-You may send a letter to the BON asking for a written copy of the recommendation.
+If you come to the BON to negotiate a settlement, you will not receive an order or decision.
+In some cases, the Members may give you a recommendation on how much your claim is worth, but this is not binding on either party.
+Recommendations are usually given orally at the end of the mediation.

 Who negotiates my compensation?